You find the PDF version: here

 the same way.

-1. Bring back on RMB on a method declaration.
+1. Bring back

 2. Install from Tools -> Extensions and Updates